 For the PZN to remain uniquely identifiable for the market participants at any time, product identifying characteristics must not be changed for published PZNs (cf Richtlinien für die Zuteilung von Pharmazentralnummern).
 In this case, a new PZN must be published.

 Ärztemuster according to article 96 of the regulation 2001/83/EG must bear the security features according delegated act (EU) 2016/161 (article 2 and 41).

 A frequent question is how the samples need to be treated.
-The pharmaceutical entrepreneur creates a serial number during the packaging process and uploads it into the databank system of the pharmaceutical industry of ACS PharmaProtect GmbH.
+The pharmaceutical entrepreneur creates a serial number during the packaging process and uploads it into the European HUB.
 Before the pack is dispensed to a doctor, the pharmaceutical entrepreneur deactivates the serial number.
 Thus making sure that the pack may not be dispensed elsewehere.
 The PZN can remain the same for packs being used as physician samples during the production process.
 For packs that are used as physician samples exclusively, a PZN must be allocated.

 No, Ärztemuster cannot be ordered by pharmacies or pharmaceutical wholesalers.

 In general, notifying physician samples is not treated differently to medicinal products of the type standard.
 The following documents have to be submitted:

 - Fachinformation (SPC)